Gwen Stacy (Spider-Verse): Reception

 In the book The Superhero Multiverse: Readapting Comic Book Icons in Twenty-First-Century Film and Popular Media, James C. Taylor called Gwen's inclusion in Into the Spider-Verse "particularly significant", "in regard to opening up the Spider-Man franchise to female characters".
 Taylor added that Gwen's characterization in the film "resists" a marginalization of superheroines, writing that "although her role is largely a supporting one in a male character's narrative she refuses to play the part of love interest, deflecting Morales' romantic advances".
+Adam B. Vary of BuzzFeed also praised the film for its refusal to place Gwen into a love interest role, noting that the developing friendship between Miles and Gwen's relationship helped to emphasize how she is "more capable and more accomplished than Miles — and possibly destined for her own movie".

 Gwen's expanded role in the sequel was praised by film critics.
 Germain Lussier of Gizmodo wrote that "One thing is very clear from the very first scene.
 This is not simply a Miles Morales movie.
 It's a Gwen Stacy movie too," and added that the film would prompt viewers to become a fan of Gwen's if they were not already.
 Colliders Caleb Fesmire called Gwen one of the sequel's "greatest strengths" and opined that the film giving her more of a role helped argue in favor of Gwen deserving a stand-alone film of her own.
 Fesmire added that "Gwen was already a strong character in Into the Spider-Verse," calling her "effortlessly cool and competent, serving as a foil for the less confident Miles," while providing praise for Steinfeld's performance.
 Fesmire also praised the visual design of Earth-65, writing that "perhaps the simplest argument for giving Gwen a solo movie is simply how good Gwen's world, Earth-65, looks in Across the Spider-Verse," calling it "gorgeously impressionistic".

 Jess' mentorship of Gwen in Across the Spider-Verse was also praised by Caitlin Chappell of Comic Book Resources (CBR), who wrote that "while audiences do not see much of Gwen's mentorship under Jess, the impact she has on Gwen is outstanding.
 Gwen has learned a few tricks from Jess, but what truly stands out is Gwen's knowledge of the Spider-Verse".
 Daniel Chin of The Ringer provided praise for a scene featuring Gwen and Miles in Across the Spider-Verse, writing that them "spending time atop the Williamsburgh Savings Bank Tower, gazing on an inverted New York City skyline as they hang upside down together, make some of the most lasting impressions [in the film]".